-Howard Head was an average-sized man with a shiny bald head and ears that stuck out from his head, as though he were pushing them forward to better hear someone.
+Howard Head was a tall man with a shiny bald head and ears that stuck out from his head, as though he were pushing them forward to better hear someone.
 He was also a famous man.
 At least, his skis and tennis racquets were famous.
 But sitting in the Archive Center at the National Museum of American History, I began to trace a different story.
 Along with thousands of papers detailing a happy, creative, and hardworking man, I began to develop a more corporate narrative that departed from the endless articles praising this man.

 Head did not begin his career in the sportswear industry.
-Rather, he was a Harvard-educated engineer, who built his skis based on (admittedly) innovative military technology – his method came from some of the deadly warplanes of all time.
+Rather, he was a Harvard-educated engineer, who built his skis based on (admittedly) innovative military technology – his method came from some of the most deadly warplanes of all time.
 His papers reveal this far more serious man, who understood mechanical and chemical engineering and who felt comfortable working with global corporations.
 So, what happens when we tell a story of Howard Head the businessman, not just the inventor?

 So, how can we balance these opposing stories of Howard Head, the fanciful inventor, and the wartime engineer?
 What does it mean for the stories we tell about skiing’s past?
 And what does it mean for the soul of skiing?

 Head designed the first popular metal ski.
 His “legendary aluminum sandwich ski,” one biographer raved, “played a critical role in transforming a small elitist sport into the booming recreational ski industry.”
 Easy to edge, pleasant to turn, comparatively light, and difficult to break, by the standards of the forties and fifties the original Head ski effortlessly carved into the snow.
 It didn’t twist under pressure, and its lightness let it float.
 It stands to reason they were a revelation.